 Stuff the potato shells

-Use the spatula or spoon to stuff the potato mixture back into the shells until they are slightly overfilled.
-Press down on the stuffing to make sure all the voids are filled with deliciousness.
+- Use the rubber spatula or spoon, place the potato filling into the shells until slightly overfilled.
+Press down on the stuffing to make sure all the air voids are filled with deliciousness.

-Top each potato with a heaping layer of grated cheddar cheese and two small tabs of butter, then place them in an ovenproof baking dish or sheet which has been rubbed with a thin layer of oil or butter.
+- Top each potato with a heaping layer of grated cheddar cheese and two small tabs of butter, then place them on a prepared ovenproof baking dish or sheet.

 Sign up for my email notifications of new recipes and posts right HERE.